PdxCodeGuild/Programming101/units/unit-3.md

     print("x is less than y")
 ```

 Notice how the `print` statement is indented?
 Python relies on indentation to define blocks of code.
-Other languages my use { } to accomplish the same task.

 We also have access to the keyword `elif`.
-This is pythons way of saying "if the previous condition was not True, then try this one"
+This is Python's way of saying, "if the previous condition was not True, then try this one."

 ```python
 x = 4